Haines family murders

-On May 12, 2007, Alec Kreider, a 16-year-old high school student at the time, murdered his classmate and friend Kevin Haines, his father Thomas Haines, and mother Lisa Haines in their home in Manheim Township, Pennsylvania.
-Kreider was arrested a month later on June 16, 2007 and was charged with three counts of first degree murder.
-He pleaded guilty to all charges, and was subsequently convicted on all three counts and sentenced to three consecutive life sentences without the possibility of parole.
-Kreider later became eligible for a re-sentencing hearing following the United States Supreme Court's 2012 decision in Miller v.
-Alabama, which held that mandatory sentences of life without the possibility of parole are unconstitutional for juvenile offenders.
+On May 12, 2007, Alec Kreider, a 16-year-old high school student at the time, murdered his classmate and friend Kevin Haines, his father Thomas Haines, and mother Lisa Haines by stabbing them to death in their home in Manheim Township, Pennsylvania, United States.
+Kreider was arrested a month later on June 16 and charged with three counts of first degree murder.
+He pleaded guilty to all charges, and was subsequently sentenced to three consecutive life sentences without the possibility of parole.

-On January 20, 2017, Kreider died by suicide by hanging himself in his prison cell, before the resentencing hearing was scheduled.

 Background

 Alec Kreider

 Alec Devon Kreider was born on February 4, 1991, to Timothy Scot Kreider and Angela Parsons Kreider.
+His parents had divorced in 2002.
 Kreider lived with his mother and was a sophomore student at Manheim Township High School.
 He suffered from severe anger issues and tried to strangle his brother when he was younger.

 Haines family

-Thomas Alan Haines (age 50), an industrial-supplies salesman who worked in Lancaster, Lisa Ann Haines (née Brown, age 47), a preschool teacher at Lancaster Brethren Preschool, their daughter Maggie (age 20), a student at Bucknell University, and their son Kevin (age 16), a high school sophomore, lived in Manheim Township, Lancaster County, Pennsylvania.
+Thomas Alan Haines (age 50), an industrial-supplies salesman who worked in Lancaster, Lisa Ann Haines (née Brown, age 47), a preschool teacher at Lancaster Brethren Preschool, their daughter Margaret "Maggie" (age 20), a student at Bucknell University, and their son Kevin (age 16), a high school sophomore, lived in Manheim Township, Lancaster County, Pennsylvania.
 Kevin Haines was also a sophomore student at Manheim Township High School, where he was classmates with Kreider in German class, and according to a fellow student the two were "close buddies".
 Alec attended the family's memorial service on May 19, 2007.

 Murders, police response, and investigation

-On morning of May 12, 2007, Maggie Haines, who was awakened by a noise in the middle of the night and "smelled blood", ran from the home and across the street to a neighbor who called 911 for help.
+In the early hours of May 12, 2007, Maggie Haines, who was awakened by "sounds of struggle" in the middle of the night and "smelled blood", ran from the home and across the street to a neighbor who called 911 for help.